 “The ISO 14001 certification process took a lot of hours to complete and a lot of documentation.
 The reality is, however, that we have had these systems in place from the inception of the company,” said George Bartlett, Compliance Manager.
 “The very foundation of Turtle Wings’ operations was built on a green initiative.
 This step of being ISO certified brings public recognition to our environmentally responsible practices.
 This profound commitment to the environment has always set us apart from our competitors,” added Bartlett.

 The International Organization for Standardization (ISO) is the international-standard-setting body that promulgates worldwide proprietary industrial and commercial standard in 163 countries.
+Matters involving ISO will often require the services of ISO Certification Consultants that can help integrate ISO standards into the practices of a particular business.
 The ISO 14001 certification is the best known international standard designed to certify the environmental management system used by an organization to minimize its effects on the environment.
 These standards provide a framework for organizations to identify and control EH&S incidents and implement a systematic approach to setting EH&S objectives and targets, achieve those targets and highlight the success that has been achieved.
 Continual improvement measurements and standards are an important piece of this certification.